 Private Camping Sites

-Another great place to enjoy overland rooftop camping in a tent is in private camping sites.
+Another great place to enjoy rooftop tent camping is in private camping sites.
 Offering adventure and security, you can find different camping sites on private land using a fantastic app known as Hipcamp.
 The app enables you to enjoy several benefits of private camping sites.

 - First of all, you get to have privacy which won’t be the case in designated spots like national and state parks thus making you miss out on enjoying a quiet time in nature.

-- It is easy to reserve in advance- Unlike designated areas that are high in demand and have limited space, the Hipcamp app offers you numerous options even while on the go.
+- It is easy to reserve in advance- Unlike designated areas which are high in demand and have limited space, the Hipcamp app offers you numerous options even while on the go.

 - Enables you to search by your current location- This simply means no matter where you are, it is easy to find a camping site near you in minutes.